athackst/mkdocs-simple-plugin/docker/README.md

 Use this image to create a [mkdocs](https://www.mkdocs.org/) site with the [mkdocs-simple-plugin](http://athackst.github.io/mkdocs-simple-plugin)

-By using the docker image, you don't need to have the plugin or its dependencies installed on your system in order to build, test, and deploy a mkdocs generated site.
+By using the docker image, you don't need to have the plugin or its dependencies installed on your system to build, test, and deploy a mkdocs generated site.

 ## Run in a docker container